How To Create a Commercial Kitchen Cleaning Schedule

 Before any shift begins, kitchen staff should take a moment to prepare the kitchen and ensure that everything is sanitary before they start cooking.
 They’ll need to:

-- Wipe down all surfaces with food-safe antibacterial cleaner and a clean cloth or sponge.
+- Wipe all surfaces with food-safe antibacterial cleaner and a clean cloth or sponge.

-- Check ingredients and dispose of anything that has gone off.
+- Check the ingredients and discard anything that has gone bad.

-- Ensure you have a supply of clean cloths and sponges on hand for quick wipe-downs between tasks.
+- Ensure you have a supply of clean cloths and sponges for quick wipe-downs between tasks.

 During a Shift

-While most kitchen staff and cooks will do these things as part of their routine, it’s still good practice to write a formal list.
+While most kitchen staff and cooks will do these things as part of their routine, writing a formal list’s still good practice.
 Staying on top of these tasks will reduce the amount of cleaning required once the shift has ended:

 - Switch and clean cutting boards between tasks.
 Knives should also be cleaned between cutting tasks.